7 Abusive Tools in Your Toxic Mother-in-Law's Belt

 Gaslighting is also a form of emotional abuse.
 It erodes the very foundation of your being: your ability to trust yourself.

 Guilt trips are the bread and butter of a toxic mother-in-law.

 "You never call or come over.
 I'm not gonna be around forever, you know."

 "I've been sick all week.
 Do you even care?"

 "This is the treatment I get after all I've done for you."

-This method works best with her biological children, but daughters- and sons-in-law can also be excellent targets for guilt tripping.
-She knows that if she can make you (or your spouse) feel guilty, you will feel obligated to make up for the supposed transgression.
-Of course, the only reason you can be manipulated this way is because, unlike her, you are decent human beings with a sound conscience.
+This method works best with her biological children, but daughters- and sons-in-law can also be targets for guilt tripping.
+She knows that if she can make you feel guilty, you will feel obligated to make up for the supposed transgression.
+Of course, the only reason you can be manipulated this way is because, unlike her, you are a decent human being with a sound conscience.

 By invoking guilt and shame - two very toxic emotions, she achieves absolute compliance with her wishes, all the while playing the victim.

 4. The Blame Game